 City-states then formed empires

-Traits of major Civilizations
+5-6 Key Traits of Civilizations

 Villages grew into cities and CIVILIZATIONS.